Appdynamics/apigee-monitoring-extension/README.md

 3. **Overall Average Response Time:**  Overall Average Response Time for all proxies - it's calculated by summing the response times and divided by the number of proxies available at the time.
 4. **Request Processing Latency:** Number of milliseconds from the time when a call reaches the selected API proxy to the time when Apigee sends the call to your target server.
 5. **Traffic:** The number of recorded API requests for each API proxy
-6. **Error:**  The total number of times API proxies failed over the specified time period.
+6. **Error:**  The total number of times API proxies failed over the specified period.
 Proxy failure can occur when a policy fails or when there's a runtime
 7. **Error Count Sum:** Summation of errors for all API proxies
 8. **4XX Count:** The total number of 4XX HTTP Response Code for each API proxy
 9. **4XX Sum:** Summation of 4XX HTTP Response Codes in all API proxies